-COJAC (Co-Occurrence adjusted Analysis and Calling), a bioinformatics technique developed by scientists, leverages read pairs harbouring several variant-specific hallmark mutations as a reliable signal of low-frequency variants.
+COJAC, a bioinformatics technique developed by scientists, leverages read pairs harboring several variant-specific hallmark mutations as a reliable signal of low-frequency variants.

 A small outbreak of the Alpha strain in two Swiss cities was detected in wastewater up to 13 days before it was initially noted in clinical samples, according to the COJAC application.

 After analyzing 1,339 more wastewater samples, the researchers were able to further demonstrate COJAC’s capacity to identify new variants for the Delta variant before they become widespread.

 They demonstrate that replicate and closely-meshed longitudinal sequencing allows for robust estimation of not only the local occurrence but also of the transmission fitness advantage of any variant, whereas single wastewater samples sequencing data provide limited precision for the quantification of the relative prevalence of a variant.

 They conclude that genome sequencing and their computational analysis can, sooner and with a lot fewer samples than clinical samples, provide population-level estimates of the prevalence and fitness of emerging variants from wastewater samples.
 In Switzerland and the UK, huge national initiatives frequently employ their framework.

 The continued transmission and evolution of SARS-CoV-2 have led to several variants of interest and variants of concern (VOC), which may have varying degrees of impact on disease severity, diagnostics, treatment efficacy, and vaccination effectiveness.